wp-plugins/toolbar-buddy/readme.txt

 == Changelog ==

+= 1.3.2 (2012-06-15) =
+* *Maintenance release.*
+* UPDATE: Small improvement for BackupBuddy 3.x branch: improved check in Multisite for allowing export to 'administrators' (However, it's recommended to re-save this special setting in BackupBuddy admin if you previously had used their beta version!)
+* CODE: Minor code/documentation tweaks and improvements.
+* UPDATE: Updated German translations and also the .pot file for all translators!

 = 1.3.1 (2012-05-23) =
 * UPDATE: For *BackupBuddy 3.x* branch: Properly implemented the "Export Site" feature for 'admininstrator' user roles in Multisite installs, correspondending with the setting in BackupBuddy. --- This feature was somehow forgotten in the v1.3 release, sorry folks! :)
 * UPDATE: Improved overall capability checks for the *BackupBuddy 3.x* branch.